-Mathematics 1110H - Calculus I: Limits, derivatives, and Integrals TRENT UNIVERSITY, Fall 2020
+Mathematics 1110H - Calculus I: Limits, Derivatives, and Integrals (Section C)

+TRENT UNIVERSITY, Fall 2021

-Assignment #1 Games With Limits Due on Friday, 25 September.
+Assignment #1 Games With Limits

+Due on Friday, 17 24 September.

 Submission: Scanned or photographed handwritten solutions are fine, so long as they are legible.
 Submission as a single pdf is strongly preferred, but other common formats are probably OK.
 (If not, we'll get back to you! :-) Please submit via Blackboard's Assignments module.
 If that fails, please email your solutions to the instructor at: sbilaniuk@trentu.ca is pretty hard to wrap your head around the first time or three for most people.
-Here is less common definition, equivalent to the one above, which recasts the confusing logical structure of the above definition in terms of a game:
+Here is less common version of the definition, equivalent to the standard one, which recasts the confusing logical structure of the standard definition in terms of a game: